jmosk/2023-AdventOfCode/README.md

-The purpose of these solutions is not to create the most efficient and complex one-line solutions to each puzzle but to provide a solution along with an explanation of each of the steps taken to get the correct answer.
+The purpose of these solutions is NOT to create the most efficient and complex one-line solutions to each puzzle but to provide a solution along with an explanation of each of the steps taken to get the correct answer.
 After I have solved each puzzle I look at solutions posted by other APL users and learn of the use of other primitives to perform various functions.
 That allows me to use some of these other primitives in future solutions.
-For example. "selective replacement" was not understood in the day 1 solution and later integrated after a solution was found using other methodologies.
+For example. "selective replacement" was not understood in the day 1 solution and was later integrated after a solution was found using other methodologies.
 Then on day 2, selective replacement was used to replace spaces inside a matrix with 0's so a row-wise addition could be used.

+This set of solutions might be of interest to new APL users.
+First, the general way of approaching the solution is discussed.
+Then there is a step-by-step breakdown of how the solution is implemented.
+The apl##_trace version displays the output from each function performed along the way to the solution so the reader can follow along and understand what each step is doing and how the primitives are deriving the data shown.

 Code to solve AoC puzzles are of the form: apl#a - for part 1